 So let me ask you something, because what I've noticed is I think because there are so many patients now with dementia, some form of dementia, that I don't know how well the healthcare system is prepared to handle them.

-And I I've been a couple of places, um, my the most recent place is doing a very great job.
+The most recent place is doing a very great job.

 But others, you know, I would find it almost humorous if it weren't so sad.

-And do you think there I think there's a lot more to learn, particularly because there seems to be so many patients right now with that disease.
+And do you think there, I think there's a lot more to learn, particularly because there seems to be so many patients right now with that disease.

-But I don't think that there's been a breakdown.
+Sure, but I don't think that there's been a breakdown.

 I think we've never been good at dealing with patients with cognitive issues and memory loss.

-I can tell you when I went to medical school, now this is a while ago, you know, we had a couple of tiny lectures to talk about, you know, well, when you ask a patient with dementia, or when you just ask a patient, you know, oh, well, did you do this?
+I can tell you when I went to medical school, now this is a while ago, you know, we had a couple of tiny lectures to talk about, you know, well, when you ask a patient with dementia or when you just ask a patient, you know, oh, well, did you do this?

 And they're like, of course I did.